Texas sheriff says his agency lacks manpower to handle both the surge of migrant border crossings and local matters - KESQ

 The worsening situation culminated last week in a call between US President Joe Biden and Mexican President Andrés Manuel López Obrador to put pressure on Mexico to do more to stem the flow of migrants.
 Both leaders agreed more enforcement is needed, and senior US officials are expected to travel to Mexico in the coming days.

-CNN’s Catherine E. Shoichet, Rosa Flores, Sara Weisfeldt and Priscilla Alvarez contributed to this report.
+CNN’s Catherine E. Shoichet, Rosa Flores, Sara Weisfeldt, Priscilla Alvarez, Juan Carlos Paz and Jose Alvarez contributed to this report.

 The-CNN-Wire